isPANN/GadgetSearch.jl/README.md

 …
 ```

-This repository includes corresponding ready-to-use datasets for 2-bit and 3-bit configurations, provided in JSON file format, which can be loaded using the `loadJSONFile` function.
-When called, `loadJSONFile` reads the JSON file and returns a dictionary `result_dict` structured as follows:
+This repository includes corresponding ready-to-use datasets for 2-bit and 3-bit configurations, provided in JSON file format, which can be loaded using the `loadjsonfile` function.
+When called, `loadjsonfile` reads the JSON file and returns a dictionary `result_dict` structured as follows:

 ```julia
 result_dict[degeneracy_key] = (